 Contains the name of your client workspace.
 By default, this is the value of the P4CLIENT taken from any P4CONFIG file present, or from the environment according to the normal Helix server conventions.

-p4.cwd -> string
+P4::cwd -> string

 Contains the current working directly.
-Can be set prior to executing any Helix server command.
+Can be called prior to executing any Helix server command.
 Sometimes necessary if your script executes a chdir() as part of its processing.

 '''

-from P4 import P4

-p4 = P4()
+<?php

+$p4 = new P4();

-p4.cwd = "/home/bruno"
+$p4->cwd = "/home/bruno"

+?>

 '''